ajackson2907/pdsnd_github/README.md

 ### Explore US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+The project is designed to provide a Python code script which can answer interesting questions about Bikeshare data by computing statistics based on user input.

 ### Files used
 Include the files used